Epidurality/NeoFly-Tools/README.md

 - Removed *Debug* tab (that wasn't supposed to stay there...)
 - Fixed some GUI positioning stuff.
 - Fixed a couple bugs with the Dispatch tool.
+- Added configurable income to the Dispatch tool, altered rates a little.

 ### v0.7.0
 - Added a Flight Tools tab for common flight calculations.